Grafikart/OpenApiToTS/README.md

 ## Usage

-Then to convert a yaml file to ts, in your package.json
+Add the following script to your `package.json`:

 ```json
 {